Serabe/rfcs/text/0000-deprecation-ember-string.md

 * Explain that `Ember.String.*` is deprecated
 * Explain that `isHTMLSafe` and `htmlSafe` while operating on Strings, they are more about templates.
+  And that since `String.prototype` extensions are deprecated, they no longer quite fit in the mental chunking model presented in the RFC.

 # Transition Path